Inline speed skating

-Inline speed skating is the roller sport of racing on inline skates.
-The sport may also be called inline racing by participants.
+Roller speed skating is the roller sport of racing on inline skates.
+The sport may also be called inline racing or speed skating by participants.
 Although it primarily evolved from racing on traditional roller skates, the sport is similar enough to ice speed skating that many competitors are known to switch between inline and ice speed skating according to the season.